Flightsim.to

 • the Collins annunciators are somehow magically driven by the KAP 140.

 Known issues: underneath, we use the sim’s AP with all its quirks.
 The AP still uses the Captain’s HSI baro instead of its own.
-There’s still some oscillation on the glideslope that needs fixing.

 • Altitude alerter runs a 3-second self-test.